 The 8% interest paid by the firm will be taxable on the customer and it must be declared to HMRC or included in a self assessment tax return.
 You can access guidance on this from the front page of the HMRC website via the ‘Report a Change’ Quick Link.

 The following pages give examples of how PPI compensation may be calculated.
 They do not cover every situation.
 If a customer has received PPI compensation that does not fall into one of these examples it may still be possible to identify the 8% interest element in the compensation calculation.
 If this is not possible then contact the CTISA Financial Products Team.

 See SAIM9115 for changes to the rules on deduction of income tax from interest relating to compensation.
-The new rules apply to payments made on or after 17 July 2013.
+The new rules apply to payments by a building society that are made on or after 1 September 2013 and to payments made by other institutions on or after 1 October 2013.